iesiee/PVF/README.md

 PVF
 ===

-Forecast of power and ramps produced by grid-connected PV systems
+Forecast of AC power and ramps produced by grid-connected PV systems